usnistgov/IREX10/README.md

 # Validation
 Validation is the process of ensuring a participant's submission is functioning properly on NIST's test machines.
 It involves running the submission over a set of data and verifying it matches the output provided by the participant.

-To produce validation output and prepare your submission, execute ./validate.sh and follow the instructions.
+To produce validation output and prepare your submission, first get the password to decrypt the validation images by emailing [irex@nist.gov](mailto:irex@nist.gov), then place your library file in the current directory and execute ./validate.sh and follow the instructions.

 # Notes
 NIST will test submissions on CentOS 7.6 (gcc version 4.8.5), downloadable from http://nigos.nist.gov:8080/evaluations/CentOS-7-x86_64-Everything-1810.iso